 It did not take me long to figure out just what kind of trek was ahead of us by the water bottles we were to carry!
 My sister-in-law, Susan, and I also got wise about unusual ways to keep cool.

 Our hotel rooms usually had small refrigerators in them and we would freeze wet washcloths and extra water bottles for the day ahead.
 That meant that we could put the frozen washcloths around our necks or on our heads under our hats to keep us cool for at least a little bit of a walk.
 We also would put the frozen water bottles down the front of our bra to keep our core cool.
 Yes, you can get very creative if necessary!

-Despite the oppressive heat, it was a life changing trip.
-We were actually be learning the most incredible truths as we went to historical places of the bible… even if we were wearing washcloths on our heads and frozen water bottles in inconspicuous places!
+Despite the oppressive heat, it was a life-changing trip.
+We were actually learning the most incredible truths as we went to historical places of the bible, even if we were wearing washcloths on our heads and frozen water bottles in inconspicuous places!